Late Period of Egypt: 26th Dynasty

 The Twenty-Sixth Dynasty, also known as the Saite Dynasty, after its seat of power the city of Sais, reigned from 672 to 525 BC, and consisted of six pharaohs.
-It started with the unification of Egypt under Psamtik I c.
-656 BC, itself a direct consequence of the Sack of Thebes by the Assyrians in 663 BC.
+It started with the unification of Egypt under Psamtik I in 656/655 BC, itself a direct consequence of the Sack of Thebes by the Assyrians in 663 BC.
 Canal construction from the Nile to the Red Sea began.

 Egypt seems to have expanded into the Near East early in this period.
 They conquered the city of Ashdod around 655 BC, and a wide range of archaeological finds from throughout the Levant shows an Egyptian occupation and control in the late decades of the 7th century BC.
 These include various Egyptian objects from several sites, ostraca and documents showing a tribute/tax system, and evidence from the fortress of Mezad Hashavyahu.
 Egyptian influence reached to the Euphrates area in places such as Kimuhu and Quramati.
-Later they were pushed back by the defeat at Carcemish, although Egyptian intervention in the Near East seems to have continued after this battle.
+Later they were pushed back by the defeat at Carcemish, although Egyptian intervention in the Near East seems to have continued for a while after this battle.

+In 570 BC, Apries (Hophra) was deposed by Amasis II, who replaced him as Pharaoh of Egypt.
+In Amasis' fourth year, around 568–567 BC, Egypt was invaded by the Babylonians, under the leadership of Nebuchadnezzar II.
+This assault was recorded by a fragmentary Babylonian inscription, as well as a fragmentary stele of Amasis from the 4th year of his reign in 567 BC, which may describe a combined naval and land attack by the Babylonians.
+Recent evidence suggests that the Babylonians were initially successful during the invasion and gained a foothold in Egypt, but they were repelled by Amasis' forces.
+It is believed that this forced Nebuchadnezzar II to retire plans to conquer Egypt.

 Amasis II followed a new policy and directed his interests toward the Greek world.
 He annexed Cyprus during his reign.
 To the south, Psamtik II led a great military expedition that reached deep into upper Nubia and inflicted a heavy defeat on them.
 A demotic papyrus from the reign of Ahmose II describes a small expedition into Nubia, the character of which is unclear.
 There is archaeological evidence of an Egyptian garrison at Dorginarti in lower Nubia during the Saite period.

-One major contribution from the Late Period of ancient Egypt was the Brooklyn Papyrus.
+One major contribution from the Late Period of ancient Egypt was the Brooklyn Medical Papyrus.
 This was a medical papyrus with a collection of medical and magical remedies for victims of snakebites based on snake type or symptoms.

 Artwork during this time was representative of animal cults and animal mummies.
-This image shows the god Pataikos wearing a scarab beetle on his head, supporting two human-headed birds on his shoulders, holding a snake in each hand, and standing atop crocodiles.